JuliaSmoothOptimizers/RegularizedOptimization.jl/docs/src/index.md

 pkg> add RegularizedOptimization
 ```

+---

 ## Bug reports and discussions

-If you think you found a bug, feel free to open an [issue](https://github.com/JuliaSmoothOptimizers/Krylov.jl/issues).
+If you think you found a bug, please open an [issue](https://github.com/JuliaSmoothOptimizers/RegularizedOptimization.jl/issues).
 Focused suggestions and requests can also be opened as issues.
-Before opening a pull request, start an issue or a discussion on the topic, please.
+Before opening a pull request, we recommend starting an issue or a discussion first.

-If you want to ask a question not suited for a bug report, feel free to start a discussion [here](https://github.com/JuliaSmoothOptimizers/Organization/discussions).
-This forum is for general discussion about this repository and the [JuliaSmoothOptimizers](https://github.com/JuliaSmoothOptimizers) organization, so questions about any of our packages are welcome.
+For general questions not suited for a bug report, feel free to start a discussion [here](https://github.com/JuliaSmoothOptimizers/Organization/discussions).
+This forum is for questions and discussions about any of the [JuliaSmoothOptimizers](https://github.com/JuliaSmoothOptimizers) packages.